 If you're searching for a quick and easy way to add more warmth to your house or apartment this winter, space heaters can be a worthwhile investment.
 This is particularly true if you live with roommates and have different temperature preferences, or if your home's central heating system is on the fritz.
-“Those who have problematic heating issues with an isolated room in their house [can benefit from space heaters],” Christopher Haas, a licensed master electrician at Haas & Sons Electric in Pasadena, Maryland, explains to Mental Floss in an email.
+“Those who have problematic heating issues with an isolated room in their house [can benefit from space heaters],” Christopher Haas, a licensed master electrician at Haas & Sons Electric in Pasadena, Maryland, tells Mental Floss.

 Space heaters are devices that can be used to heat a single room or space.
 Most don’t need to be installed and can be plugged into an outlet, which is why many people consider using them.
 “Space heaters typically use less energy than powering your central heating system, but they are not as efficient with that energy use.
 So, determining what is best for your unique situation will have to be taken into consideration,” Haas says.

-There are six main types of space heaters: ceramic, fan, infrared, oil-filled, panel, and propane.
+As far as winter home products go, space heaters can be essential.
+There are six main types, however: ceramic, fan, infrared, oil-filled, panel, and propane.

 If you’re looking for a versatile space heater that can work well in smaller, concentrated spaces, Haas recommends an infrared space heater.
 Unlike other space heaters that push out hot air, infrared units emit electromagnetic waves to heat objects.
 Think of infrared heat like the warmth you feel from sitting on a chair that’s been in the sun all day.
 Both Haas and Brandlin note that this type of space heater is good for areas such as basements.

-For space heaters that are best for large areas, oil-filled and panel models are the types experts recommend.
+For larger areas, oil-filled and panel models are the types both experts recommend.
 Oil-filled units tend to be larger and look like old-fashioned radiators.
 Haas notes that, unlike other models, they don’t use fans, which can be an advantage for those who are prone to allergies.
 Brandlin says that because they quietly generate more heat output than other units and stay warm even after they’ve been turned off, you can heat a room for longer periods of time.
 “Oil-filled options can heat larger rooms or areas of your home ... but I would be cautious to rely on them as a full-time heating solution without having a designated circuit for their use,” Haas says.
-Panel heaters look similar to oil-filled units but use electricity instead of oil and can be mounted to a wall, which means they may be ideal for a child’s bedroom, as kids will be less likely to touch them.
+Panel heaters look similar to oil-filled units but use electricity instead of oil and can be mounted high on a wall, which means they may be ideal for a child’s bedroom, as kids will be less likely to reach them.

 For patios or other outdoor spaces, propane heaters that run on liquid propane are the best choice.
-Because this type of heater is portable and doesn’t require electricity to operate, they can be a great option to have if the electricity goes out.
+Because this type of heater is portable and doesn’t require electricity to operate, they can be great to have around in case the electricity goes out.

 Even though most space heaters don’t need to be installed, these devices can be dangerous if used incorrectly.
 Often, Haas finds that emergency issues such as a sudden loss of power in a home during the winter can be due to improper usage.
 To keep a space heater from blowing a fuse, Haas typically recommends permanent solutions such as installing baseboards, wall heaters, or circuits specifically for the space heater.
 Understanding a unit’s power settings and keeping the front plate or guard away from flammable items like clothing, toys, or furniture can also be an important safety measure.

-If you smell burning in your home at any point while using a space heater, Haas recommends unplugging everything nearby to find where the source of the scent.
-He also warns that if you need to use an extension cord, make sure it has 12- or 14-gauge wiring to avoid causing a short-circuit, meaning the electrical current could travel in an unintended direction and potentially result in electrical fires, burns, and even death.
+If you smell burning in your home at any point while using a space heater, Haas recommends unplugging everything nearby to find where the source of the odor.
+He also warns that if you need to use an extension cord, make sure it has 12- or 14-gauge wiring (like this $16 one) to avoid causing a short circuit, meaning the electrical current could travel in an unintended direction and potentially result in electrical fires, burns, and even death.

-1. Best Ceramic Heater: Pelonis 1500W Ceramic Portable Tower Heater with Electric Remote Control; $75
+1. Best Ceramic Heater: Pelonis 1500-Watt Ceramic Portable Tower Heater with Electric Remote Control; $68

-Haas recommends the Pelonis 1500-watt ceramic portable tower heater, which typically retails for $75, because it can create warm air in a few seconds.
+Haas recommends the Pelonis 1500-watt ceramic portable tower heater because it can create warm air in a few seconds.
 “It comes with all the comforts of an oscillating fan, but for heat, [and includes a] remote control, eco-friendly settings [of high, low, and eco-mode], [a] programmable thermostat, timer, and the heat distribution of oscillation,” he says.
 He also likes that this model has a toddler safety mechanism that prevents the unit from falling over and safeguards it from a child’s grabbing hands.

 Buy it: Amazon

-2. Most Affordable: Lasko CD09250 Ceramic Heater with Adjustable Thermostat; $32
+2. Great Budget-Friendly Pick: Lasko CD09250 Ceramic Heater with Adjustable Thermostat; $53

-For office workers or those looking for a budget-friendly option, Haas recommends the Lasko CD09250 ceramic heater, which retails for $32 and features an adjustable thermostat.
+For office workers or those looking for a more affordable ceramic option compared to the Pelonis, Haas recommends the Lasko CD09250 ceramic heater, which features an adjustable thermostat.
 At 9 inches tall, this portable ceramic unit won’t take up a ton of room and can easily fit under a desk.
 It also offers overheat protection, and has three heat output levels.
 “If you're looking for something at home that's not meant to be your main source of heat, but a nice boost, this would be a great one to snag,” Haas says.

 Buy it: Amazon

-Haas likes Lasko’s 6101 Cool-Touch infrared quartz heater, which retails at $185.
-Specifically, he likes that the 6101 offers the brand's proprietary save-smart technology, which uses high heat to reach a specific temperature and low heat to maintain it, then shuts off if the unit goes three degrees above the temperature you set for it.
+Haas likes Lasko’s 6101 Cool-Touch infrared quartz heater because it offers the brand's proprietary Save-Smart technology, which uses high heat to reach a specific temperature and low heat to maintain it, then shuts off if the unit goes three degrees above the temperature you set for it.
 “I like that, and it makes a lot of practical sense,” Haas says.
 It also comes with an adjustable digital thermostat, a remote, and an eight-hour timer.